6th Pennsylvania Cavalry Regiment: Formation of the regiment

+Corporals of the First Troop Philadelphia City Cavalry, 1861-2nd from left is Robert Morris V great-grandson of Robert Morris; Robert Morris V was a Major of Rush Lancers and died a POW in 1863;others are M. Edward Rogers, Charles F. Lennig, Robert E. Randall.”

 In May 1861, after President Abraham Lincoln called for volunteer troops, Rush was granted permission by Pennsylvania Governor Andrew Gregg Curtin to muster a cavalry regiment originally named the Philadelphia Light Cavalry and the 70th Regiment of Pennsylvania Volunteers.
 The regiment consisted of many recruits from Rush's Germantown neighborhood in Philadelphia and the officers were Rush's personal friends.
 Rush was promoted to colonel on July 27, 1861.
 In August 1861, members of First Troop Philadelphia City Cavalry were organized into companies C and E. Company G was formed from a unit raised out of Reading, Pennsylvania, by George E. Clymer.
 The regiment had a total enrollment of 1,800 officers and enlisted men.
 The regiment was incorporated into the Army of the Potomac on October 5, 1861, as the 6th Pennsylvania Cavalry Regiment.

 The regiment was armed initially with Colt army pistols and light cavalry sabers.
 At the suggestion of Major General George B. McClellan, the regiment was issued lances modeled after ones used by Napoleon Bonaparte's troops in France but never previously used by American troops.
 The lances were 9 ft long with an 11 in long, three-sided blade.
 The regiment was known as "Rush's Lancers".
 After several weeks of training in Philadelphia, the regiment was transferred to Washington, D.C.